Whitemarsh Park Weed Warriors

 Do I have to bring anything?

-If you've ever come to a stream cleanup, you probably already know what to bring.
 You'll need to dress appropriately and bring the release form (we will have extras that day), and the City will provide everything else.
 That includes gloves, water, tools, insect and poison ivy repellent, and bags.
 Items you may wish to bring include knee pads for working around the base of trees and a snack.

 Is there anything else I should know?